How Epstein and Maxwell used an elite Midwest arts school to prey on girls

 The woman who met Epstein and Maxwell in the late '90s and spoke to NPR recently said Epstein went on to pay her tuition for Interlochen's year-round boarding school and offered to also finance her attendance at a top-tier conservatory after graduation.

-Either way, she said the pair were able to gain children's trust and enter their lives.
+Either way, she said the pair was able to gain children's trust and enter their lives.

 "Every kindness, every conversation, every moment you thought someone believed in you was calculated," she said.
 "When you were no longer useful, you learned that none of it was real."